AxelCCp/AxelCCp/README.md

 Windows, but i can also use Linux.
 I know how to develop in the Java language and I can speak and write in English.
 In the last time I have been living outside of Chile and now i'm living in Ciudad de México.

 ⚡INTERESTS ...<br/>
 I&#39;m interested in projects that have a professional challenge.
 I like to investigate and I’m self taught.
 About my hobbies, I like trekking, cycling and sometimes I play soccer.
-I also know about investments in the stock market.
 I&#39;m more interested in the backend, but I also want to know about the frontend.
 I lern with YouTube, Coursera, Udemy, books, etc.

 ⚡LANGUAGES ...<br/>
 Written english 80%. / Spoken english 50%.